-This is said to be the most beautiful manuscript of one of medieval literature’s biggest bestsellers.
-The allegorical poem of chivalric love is illustrated with 92 brilliant miniatures, of which four are half-page paintings with decorative borders.
-It was written and illuminated by the artist known as The Master of the Prayer Books of c.1500.
+This allegorical poem of chivalric love is illustrated with 92 brilliant miniatures, of which four are half-page paintings with decorative borders.
+It was written and illuminated by the artist known as the Master of the Prayer Books of c.
+1500.
 Enchanting settings, rich pageantry and elaborate costumes conjure up the lavish and cultivated lifestyle of the royal court of Burgundy in the late 15th century.

 The earlier part of the poem tells of the Lover’s quest for the Rose, which symbolises his lady’s love.
 Guillaume relates the story as if it were a dream, speaking through the voice of the Lover.
 Rising one May morning he strolls along a riverbank, enjoying the sights and sounds of a new spring.
 The Lover’s footsteps take him to a lush orchard enclosed by a high wall.